bioglaze/aether3d/README.md

 # Aether3D Game Engine
 This codebase will evolve into the next generation [Aether3D]( "Aether3D").
 More info: http://bioglaze.blogspot.fi/2014/12/planning-aether3d-rewrite-for-2015.html

-This is a work in progress, no releases have been made yet.
+This is a work in progress.

 # Features